Nickguild1993/Bikesharing_tableau/README.md

 ![alt_image](https://github.com/Nickguild1993/bikesharing/blob/main/Tableau_visualizations/Heatmap_weekday_gender.png)

--- This heatmap breaks down bike usage by the users gender filtered by weekday.
+- This heatmap breaks down bike usage by the users gender filtered by weekday.
 This chart further illustrates how female and males have similiar usuage patterns- it's just that men are more likley to use the service in the first place.

 ![alt_image](https://github.com/Nickguild1993/bikesharing/blob/main/Tableau_visualizations/Usertype_gender_bins.png)

--- This chart helps visualize the breakdown in the two user types: **Customer** (one time user) and **Subscriber** (a user who has an Citi Bike account and likely utlizes the service often.
+- This chart helps visualize the breakdown in the two user types: **Customer** (one time user) and **Subscriber** (a user who has an Citi Bike account and likely utlizes the service often.
+Overall, most of the users of the service are **Subscribers** which makes sense, if you plan on using the service more than once, you'd want to set up an account that lets you easily and quickly get a bike.

+- It's tough to infer too much from the Customer part of the chart- as a large majority of the users who fall under that description selected "unknown" for gender (almost all the users born between 1965-1980 did this).
+This again though, makes sense.
+These individuals are maybe tourists who don't plan to use the service again, and skip through the process to begin riding a bike as quickly as possible.

 ![alt_image](https://github.com/Nickguild1993/bikesharing/blob/main/Tableau_visualizations/Usertype_gender_weekday.png)

--- This heatmap breaks down bike usage by gender and by user type throughout the week.
+- This heatmap breaks down bike usage by gender and by user type throughout the week.

 ![alt_image](https://github.com/Nickguild1993/bikesharing/blob/main/Tableau_visualizations/heatmap_weekday_hours.png)

--- This heatmap shows bike usage by weekday by hour.
+- This heatmap shows bike usage by weekday by hour.
 The darker the tile, the more bikes that're in use during that time.

 ## Summary: